caolan/nodeunit/README.md

 improve.
 When submitting a pull request, please run 'make lint' first to ensure we're following a consistent coding style.

-When running 'make lint', you can ignore errors about 'global' and 'console.log', they are prerequired variables not yet included in nodelint.
-[Sannis](http://github.com/Sannis) has sent a patch to include them.

 __Past contributions__

 * [alexkwolfe](http://github.com/alexkwolfe)